Nature and Biodiversity

 Various microplastic particles found in water samples.
 Image: Flinders University

 And it's not just marine life that could be affected.
-The Guardian reports that microplastics have been found in foodstuffs including honey, tea and sugar, while Greenpeace warns they could be found in fruit and vegetables and salt.
+Microplastics have been found in foodstuffs including honey, tea and sugar, as well as in fruit and vegetables.

-Microplastics are also making their way onto farmland as a result of the use of sewage sludge being used as fertilizer, according to a new Cardiff university study.
+Microplastics are also making their way onto farmland through sewage sludge being used as fertilizer, according to a Cardiff University study.
 The BBC reports that much of this will then end up in waterways as a result of runoff from the top layer of soil.

 Are microplastics harmful to human health?